2012 United States House of Representatives elections in Virginia: District 8

-Democrat Jim Moran, who has represented the 8th District since 1991, ran for re-election.
+Democrat Jim Moran, who had represented the 8th District since 1991, ran for re-election.

 Democratic primary

-A controversy erupted when the Democratic Party of Virginia disqualified Moran's primary challenger Shuttleworth, saying he had fallen 17 signatures short of the 1,000 threshold required.
+A controversy erupted when the Democratic Party of Virginia disqualified Moran's primary challenger, Shuttleworth, saying he had fallen 17 signatures short of the 1,000 threshold required.
 Shuttleworth filed a federal lawsuit; the party then changed course without explanation and allowed Shuttleworth on the ballot.

 Moran won the primary against Shuttleworth by a sizable margin.